JamesTheGiblet/my-_jarvis/README.md

     *   Praxis will aim to learn from the history of interactions—successful skill executions, failures, and user corrections—to enhance its decision-making, skill selection, and potentially its own structure.
 *   **Self-Assessment & Optimization (Future):**
     *   The system will eventually incorporate self-assessment routines to identify areas for optimization, both at the micro (individual skill) and macro (overall workflow) levels.

-This `README.md` aims to capture the spirit of your original vision while grounding it in the excellent foundational work you've already done with the Gemini API and your skill system.
-It sets a clear path from the current capabilities to the aspirational goals of a truly self-evolving AI.